envygeeks/jekyll-assets/README.md

 for Jekyll 3.
 It utilizes new features of both Sprockets and Jekyll to achieve a clean and extensible assets platform for Jekyll.

+## Having trouble with our documentation?

+If you do not understand something in our documentation please feel free to file a ticket and it will be explained and the documentation updated, however... if you have already figured out the problem please feel free to submit a pull request with clarification in the documentation and we'll happily work with you on updating it.

 ## Using Jekyll Assets with Jekyll

 When you are using a Gemfile and bundler you need to do nothing special to get